 After these first three frescoes Michelangelo moved his scaffolding and gazed up at the effect he had created - and was not entirely satisfied.
 The scale of the images were too small to have their desired impact on viewers craning up their necks from so far below, and so he changed his style: for maximum effect his figures had to become larger, and his compositions simpler – he was about to create the Michelangelesque style of painting that would change the art-world forever.

-This new and more monumental ideal is clearly reflected in the next set of images, dynamic compositions portraying the story of Adam and Eve.
+This new and more monumental ideal is clearly reflected in the next set of images and dynamic compositions portraying the story of Adam and Eve.
 In The Fall and Expulsion from Garden of Eden, Michelangelo combined the two scenes that paved the way for mankind’s tribulations over the entire course of human history, moments that have fascinated writers and artists for centuries.

 The scene needs little explanation: a female human-snake hybrid coils around the Tree of Life in the centre of the image, and hands down the forbidden fruit to the willing Eve lounging provocatively on the rocks below.
 Adam has a part to play too, reaching up greedily towards the tree-boughs.
 This is just before the fall and so they are naked, feeling no shame in the purity of the beautiful bodies God has created for them.